EOSIO/eos/docs/02_cleos/03_command-reference/net/disconnect.md

 **Where:**
 * [OPTIONS] = See **Options** in the [**Command Usage**](command-usage) section below.
-* host = The hostname:port to disconnect from.
+* host = The hostname:port to disconnect from

 **Note:** The arguments and options enclosed in square brackets are optional.

 ## Description
 Close an existing connection to a specified peer.
-This command allows an operator's node to disconnect from another peer without restarting the node.
+A node operator can use this command to instruct a node to disconnect from another peer without restarting the node.

 ## Command Usage
 The following information shows the different positionals and options you can use with the `cleos net disconnect` command:

 ### Positionals
-* `host` _TEXT_ REQUIRED - The hostname:port to disconnect from.
+* `host` _TEXT_ REQUIRED - The hostname:port to disconnect from

 ### Options
-* `-h,--help` - Print this help message and exit.
+* `-h,--help` - Print this help message and exit

 ## Requirements
 Make sure you meet the following requirements: